-This year a small group returned to Cordova set on re-establishing Science & Memory's presence in the town.
-Being here in the early season I helped coordinate people and stories in my free time.
-We became acquainted with the landscape and the culture that comes with it.
-Science & Memory came back to follow up on stories we have covered in previous years, catching up with what the Forest Service is studying, and what stories can we start for the future.
+Now being in Cordova, working at Orca, I was able to help coordinate people and stories for the program in my free time.
+The 2019 team came back to follow up on stories we had covered in previous years, catching up with what the Forest Service is studying, and what stories can we start for the future.

 An example of site design from 2018: project navigation page, galleries and long form pieces. site here.